On the Fairness of Normalized p-Means for Allocating Goods and Chores: Introduction

-Collective welfare, whether it is social, egalitarian, or Nash welfare, is one of the key objectives in computational economics and has been extensively studied in settings beyond fair division, including auctions~\cite{vickrey1961counterspeculation,clarke1971multipart}, voting~\cite{brandt2016handbook}, facility location~\cite{alon2010strategyproof}, job scheduling~\cite{graham1979optimization}, matching~\cite{abdulkadiroglu2013matching}, etc. The problem of (approximately) optimizing the $p$-mean welfare, while simultaneously providing fairness guarantees, has attracted significant attention in recent years.~\cite{barman2020tight} show, for indivisible goods and agents with subadditive valuations, how to efficiently compute an allocation that achieves an $O(n)$ approximation to the optimal $p$-mean welfare, for any $p \leq 1$, and, in the same setting,~\cite{chaudhury2021fair} give a polynomial-time algorithm that outputs an allocation that satisfies a prominent fairness notion\footnote{Specifically, $1/2$-EFX or $(1 - \epsilon)$-EFX with bounded charity; see~\cite{chaudhury2021fair} for the definition of these notions.} as well as achieves an $O(n)$ approximation to the $p$-mean welfare, for all $p \leq 1$ simultaneously. ~\cite{barman2021uniform} study indivisible goods and agents with identical subadditive valuations and show how to efficiently find an allocation that approximates the optimal $p$-mean welfare within a constant, for all $p \leq 1$.
-For indivisible goods and agents with identical and additive valuations,~\cite{garg2022tractable} give a PTAS for the problem of computing the $p$-mean welfare maximizing allocation.~\cite{viswanathan2023general} study indivisible goods allocation under matroid rank valuations, and give a strategyproof mechanism which outputs the optimal \emph{weighted} $p$-mean welfare allocation for any $p \leq 1$, as well as guarantees several popular fairness criteria, e.g. the maximin fair share guarantee; in the same setting, maximizing $0$-mean welfare (i.e., Nash welfare) was shown to guarantee group strategyproofness~\cite{barman2022truthful}.
-Finally,~\cite{barman2022universal} study divisible goods allocated online and show how to approximate the $p$-mean welfare for $p \leq 1$.
+Collective welfare, whether it is social, egalitarian, or Nash welfare, is one of the key objectives in computational economics and has been extensively studied in settings beyond fair division, including auctions~\cite{vickrey1961counterspeculation,clarke1971multipart}, voting~\cite{brandt2016handbook}, facility location~\cite{alon2010strategyproof}, job scheduling~\cite{graham1979optimization}, matching~\cite{abdulkadiroglu2013matching}, etc. The problem of (approximately) optimizing the $p$-mean welfare, while simultaneously providing fairness guarantees, has attracted significant attention in recent years.
+Barman et al.~\cite{barman2020tight} show, for indivisible goods and agents with subadditive valuations, how to efficiently compute an allocation that achieves an $O(n)$ approximation to the optimal $p$-mean welfare, for any $p \leq 1$, and, in the same setting, Chaudhury et al.~\cite{chaudhury2021fair} give a polynomial-time algorithm that outputs an allocation that satisfies a prominent fairness notion (namely, $1/2$-EFX or $(1 - \epsilon)$-EFX with bounded charity; see Chaudhury et al.~\cite{chaudhury2021fair} for the definitions of these notions) as well as achieves an $O(n)$ approximation to the $p$-mean welfare, for all $p \leq 1$ simultaneously.
+Barman and Sundaram~\cite{barman2021uniform} study indivisible goods and agents with identical subadditive valuations and show how to efficiently find an allocation that approximates the optimal $p$-mean welfare within a constant, for all $p \leq 1$.
+For indivisible goods and agents with identical and additive valuations, Garg et al.~\cite{garg2022tractable} give a PTAS for the problem of computing the $p$-mean welfare maximizing allocation.
+Viswanathan and Zick~\cite{viswanathan2023general} study indivisible goods allocation under matroid rank valuations, and give a strategyproof mechanism which outputs the optimal \emph{weighted} $p$-mean welfare allocation for any $p \leq 1$, as well as guarantees several popular fairness criteria, e.g. the maximin fair share guarantee; in the same setting, maximizing $0$-mean welfare (i.e., Nash welfare) was shown to guarantee group strategyproofness~\cite{barman2022truthful}.
+Finally, Barman et al.~\cite{barman2022universal} study divisible goods allocated online and show how to approximate the $p$-mean welfare for $p \leq 1$.
 To the best of our knowledge, we are the first to consider $p$-mean welfare for the case of chores.